anup-moitra/md102-intune-virtual-company-lab/00-project-overview/company-scenario.md

 This project demonstrates how an endpoint administrator can:

 - Enroll Windows devices into Intune
-- Register and provision Windows devices using Autopilot
+- Register and provision Windows devices using Windows Autopilot
 - Organize users and devices with Microsoft Entra groups
 - Apply configuration profiles
 - Create compliance policies
 - Use Conditional Access to require compliant devices
 - Test corporate and BYOD access scenarios
 - Deploy and manage apps
+- Deploy Microsoft 365 Apps to Autopilot-enrolled devices
 - Configure endpoint security policies
 - Document lab results with sanitized screenshots